saraalkhoneen/Data-mining-6/Customer credits notebook.md

          fill = "Credit Risk"
      )
 ```
+From this bar chart we found out that trying to find out whether a customer has a bad credit or a good one is difficult to determine based on their employment status only

 ## Feature Selection :
 Insuring that caret package is installed on install it :